tameika/swift-playground-readme-ios-0916/README.md

 > How many cares one loses when one decides not to be something but to be someone. ~[Coco Chanel](https://en.wikipedia.org/wiki/Coco_Chanel)

+## Overview

+In this lesson, we'll introduce playground files in Xcode and how to access and write code with them.

 ## Learning Objectives

 * Create a new playground file using Xcode.